andyatkinson/blog/_posts/2013-11-14-using-a-set-in-ruby.markdown

 Set[1,2].hash == Set[2,1].hash # => true
 ```

 Sets can be used to store different types of objects like Array.
 Set operations can be performed which might make cleaner code when finding a subset of values.
 More Set operations can be found in the article *When Is a Set Better Than an Array in Ruby?* [^setbetter].

+##### Set operations

 Set operations can also be performed on Arrays which Avdi Grimm describes in his article *Array Set Operations in Ruby* [^setarray].

 ``` ruby
 s1 = Set.new([1,2])